rohit01/Resume/resume.txt

   * **Konfilarity (July 2014 – present):**
     Started konfilarity as an internal project of knowlarity for configuration management.
 It helped improve release processes, server deployments, security, DNS management and is still an evolving project.

+  * **Shinken (July 2014 – present):**
+    Replaced legacy monitoring system - Nagios with Shinken.
+Introduced new paradigms like, Multi DC deployment, unified agent configuration, end to end automation, frequent and easy releases, ease of adding new features plus hosts.

   * **SethJi (December 2014 – present):**
     A python flask application to generate AWS billing reports based on tags.